-Environment and Open Space
+Environment and Open Space: Policies 3 and 4

-- Respect and safeguard our neighbourhood's heritage and character and enhance its design quality whilst seeking appropriate ways to make the area more sustainable. - Protect historic buildings and the area's conservation design quality - Preserve and/or enhance the character, appearance and settings of the conservation area and listed buildings through high quality design, materials and finishes - Support upgrades to the building fabric that contribute to energy saving and a low carbon agenda whilst demonstrating high design quality and integration with the existing heritage of the area - Enhance the special character of Queen's Park through its public realm, buildings, trees and gardens - Embrace new design whilst respecting and preserving the character of the area.
+- 3. Respect and safeguard our neighbourhood's heritage and character and enhance its design quality whilst seeking appropriate ways to make the area more sustainable. - Protect historic buildings and the area's conservation design quality - Preserve and/or enhance the character, appearance and settings of the conservation area and listed buildings through high quality design, materials and finishes - Support upgrades to the building fabric that contribute to energy saving and the achievement of net-zero emissions whilst demonstrating high design quality and integration with the existing heritage of the area - Enhance the special character of Queen's Park through its public realm, buildings, trees and gardens - Embrace new design whilst respecting and preserving the character of the area.

 Heritage,

 Design Quality

-and Sustainability
+and Sustainability:

+Policy 5